Bereavement

 • Most people find the acuteness of grief lessens in time, but a small number of people do become stuck in their grief.
 Please check in with your GP if you continue to experience significant difficulties in your grief.

-However, It is a good idea to talk to your General Practitioner (GP) or seek advice from the palliative care service your loved one was cared for by, if: you are feeling very low or anxious; you are very tired and unable to sleep; you are worried about how you are coping; you have been bereaved for more than six months and feel your grief is not progressing.
-A very small number of people get stuck in their grief and your GP can help identify supports, such as professional counselling
+If you are feeling very low or anxious; you are very tired and unable to sleep; you are worried about how you are coping; you have been bereaved for more than six months and your grief remains very intense and gets in the way of everyday life, it is a good idea to talk to your GP (General Practitioner) or seek advice from the palliative care service that your loved one was for cared by.
+A very small number of people get stuck in their grief and your GP can help identify supports, such as professional counselling.

 Resources: